aaroncouch/developerweek_2020_workshop/README.md

 In the above case my `Stack slug` is `developerweek-2020-2d2516` and my `Workload ID` is `dd075d90-e7ae-4724-aea8-dde86829e069`.

-After getting all of that information, let's add them as environement variables so we don't have to paste things ad nauseam:
+After getting all of that information, let's add them as environment variables so we don't have to paste things ad nauseam:

 ```shell
 sudo vi /etc/default/telegraf